Click on a question to read the answer.

 Is admission to the program very competitive?
 How and when are admission decisions made?

-Twenty-four (24) students will be admitted to the 2024 MLT Class.
-In 2023, there were approximately 18 qualified applicants to be considered.
+Twenty-four (24) students will be admitted to the 2025 MLT Class.
+In 2024, there were approximately 13 qualified applicants to be considered.
 Criteria used in the selection of students includes: (1) interviews, if necessary, (2) TEAS entrance test results, if necessary, (3) overall G.P.A.
-Testing will begin in late May, if necessary and interviews will take place in June, if needed.
+Testing will begin in July, if necessary and interviews will take place in July, if needed.
 Please note that neither testing or interviews have been a part of the admission process for numerous year.
-Applicants are notified in writing of the action taken by the MLT Admissions Committee in late May.
+Applicants are notified in writing of the action taken by the MLT Admissions Committee in mid to late July.
 Meeting the admission criteria does not guarantee program admission nor does completion of the CSC Introduction to MLT.
 However, please note that in the past four years, we have not interviewed or tested for admission into the program as the number of qualified applicants did not exceed the total number of seats for the program.

 What are the minimum requirements of the program?